teschlg/kryptools/README.md

 * Matrix: a class for Matrices (inverse, det, reduced echelon form, etc.)
 * Poly: a class for polynomials (division, modulo)
 * Zmod: a class for the ring of integers modulo an integer

+Documentation can be found in the jupyter notebook (currently incomplete: use the force, read the source).